 James Hawes steps up to direct this Christmas special, and I have to say, his vision for this episode is a lot less impressive than his work on “The Doctor Dances“, though to be fair, the script for that two-parter was a lot sharper than the one for this episode.
 James Hawes’ direction is decent and it gets the job done, but there are barely any moments that grab you and pull you into the story, though there is one hilariously shot scene where Rose, Mickey and Jackie are accosted by a killer Christmas tree and Jackie gets reduced to tears in the corner (that scene is comedy gold).
 Throughout the second half of Series 1, starting around “Dalek”, Doctor Who’s visual effects steadily improved as the crew grew familiar with the technology, until we arrived at the fantastically moody finale, “Bad Wolf”.
 “The Christmas Invasion” takes a large step backwards, because the green screen and CGI in this episode is really not good, including one scene where the Doctor’s hand gets chopped off, which the CGI is really not ready for yet.
 Like a lot of the more inconsistent elements in Series 2, the visual effects improve and stabilize in Series 3.

-Compared to “Rose”, “The Eleventh Hour”, “Deep Breath”, and “The Woman Who Fell To Earth”, “The Christmas Invasion” might be the weakest introduction to a new Doctor so far in NuWho, because it feels like a lot of this Christmas special is lacking in substance, but it does get the Tenth Doctor’s era off to a promising start.
+Compared to other episodes like “Rose”, “The Eleventh Hour” and “The Woman Who Fell To Earth”, “The Christmas Invasion” is one of the weaker introductions to a new Doctor so far in NuWho, because it feels like a lot of this Christmas special is lacking in sustenance.
+But it does have charm to it, and it does get the Tenth Doctor’s era off to a promising start.